50 Ways to Decorate Your Home on a Low Budget, According to Experts

 Who says the only thing you can bring back from your trip is jet lag and expensive artwork?
 You don't need a huge travel budget to find interesting pieces for your home.
 "People always think you have to spend a lot of money, but a kitschy postcard in a cool frame is chic," says interior designer and lifestyle expert Courtney Cachet.
 "Maps are free and look cooler in other languages."

-But you don't have to fly overseas to add your travel findings into your home.
+And you don't have to fly overseas to add your travel findings into your home either.
 "If trips to Paris, Bariloche, or Mumbai aren't on your agenda, don't sweat it," Cachet notes.
 "A scarf you bought on the street at a flea market in San Antonio can be just as cool as one purchased in Montmartre.
 The things you cannot buy at Target are the little details that create conversation, that make a room unique—and you're documenting your history in your home."

 While too many objects can make your home look cluttered, thoughtful culling and curation of your objects on display can create serious visual appeal.

-"Stop filling every single nook, cranny, walkway, shelf, and table top with objects," says J. Pickens, host of HGTV.com's The Work Around.
+"Stop filling every single nook, cranny, walkway, shelf, and table top with objects," says Pickens.
 "Empty space will make the objects that you do have 'pop' all that much more."

 Make cushions part of your seating arrangement.

-Sofas and chairs aren't the only way to add seating to your living room.
-There's a less expensive and cozier option right in front of you.
-"Add some floor cushions to open up the ways and places that you can sit and relax," says Pickens.
+Sofas and chairs aren't the only way to add seating to your home.
+There's a less expensive and cozier option right in front of you: Floor cushions!
+Pickens says that adding these can "open up the ways and places that you can sit and relax."

-Love the look of patterned wallpaper but don't want to cover an entire room?
-Do a wallpaper accent wall instead.
+Love the look of patterned wallpaper but don't want to—or can't afford to—cover an entire room?
+Just do an accent wall instead!
 Since you're only papering a single wall, you can go bold with your pattern and color choice without overwhelming the space.
 You can even use peel-and-stick wallpaper that'll make changing things up easy.

 Install some wainscoting.